FIGURE SKATING PROGRAMS

 Our training complex includes four Olympic size rinks, an athletic centre, a multi-purpose mirrored and hardwood floor studio space, jump training harnesses, a computerized video motion analysis system, food concessions, and a skate shop.

 Skaters at KWSC can enjoy everything they need to work towards their skating goals all under one roof.
 Our staff team includes full- and part-time professional skating coaches and choreographers with years of experience coaching beginners through to Olympic medalists.
 Our off-ice training team includes personal trainers, as well as experts in off-ice technical jump training, cardio and strength conditioning, flexibility, dance, artistic and music interpretation, and more.

 Skaters recommended into this program demonstrate an identified aptitude for figure skating.
 Skaters must have completed Stage 5 CanSkate.
 The program serves to introduce skaters to all aspects of the STARSkate program including ice dancing, free skating, and skating skills.
 Intro to Figure Skating is team taught in small groups by base coaches.
-At the end of the program a recommendation for future programming and potential base coach will be made by our Technical Director, Jean-Michel Bombardier.
+At the end of the program a recommendation for future programming and potential base coach will be made by our Technical Director or Program Lead.
 Required to skate the mandatory 2 days.

 Skills, Tests, Achievement, Recognition - this is what STARSkate is about!

 STARSkate offers opportunities for skaters of all ages to develop fundamental figure skating skills in the areas of ice dance, skating skills, free skate and interpretive skating.
 Unique in Canada, this program teaches figure skating skills in a group and/or private lesson format in a progressive and sequential manner.
 Skaters have the opportunity to take Skate Canada Tests through a nationally standardized testing system.

 Skaters aspiring to enter our competitive program will typically begin training in our STAR program before moving into the competitive program.